-With an annual economic impact of more than $27 billion, the automotive sector is now an integral part of the state’s economy.
-As a result, a wide range of companies—automakers, automotive suppliers and component manufacturing—are all based in South Carolina.
+With an annual economic impact of more than $27 billion, the automotive industry is now an integral part of the state’s economy.
+As a result, a wide range of leading automotive companies in automotive manufacturing and production are based in South Carolina.

 It all started in 1994, when the first South Carolina-made BMW rolled off the assembly line at the company’s Upstate manufacturing facility.
 More than two decades later, South Carolina has become a leader in automotive manufacturing.
 Our technically skilled workforce has made the Palmetto State the US export automotive leader in completed passenger vehicles.
 Moreover, the state also ranks first in both the production and export of tires, accounting for nearly one-third of the US market share.

 SC is home to nearly 500 automotive-related companies and is the #1 automobile exporter in the US.Download Industry Snapshot

 Why is SC Just Right for Automotive?

 in the export sales of both tires and completed passenger vehicles

 people in the automotive industry workforce

 jobs added in automotive from 2011 to 2020

 "Through their strong commitment to quality, our employees in Seneca have built BorgWarner’s outstanding reputation as a premier transfer case supplier.
 We are proud to contribute to the local economy with our continued expansion in South Carolina."Dr. Stefan Demmerle, BorgWarner PowerDrive Systems President and General Manager

 in capital investment from 2011 to 2020